sourcenetwork/defradb/README.md

 ## Backing up and restoring

-It is currently no possible to do a full backup of DefraDB that includes the history of changes through the Merkle DAG.
-However, DefraDB currently supports a simple backup of the data in JSON format that can be used to seed a database or help with transitioning from one DefraDB version to another.
+It is currently not possible to do a full backup of DefraDB that includes the history of changes through the Merkle DAG.
+However, DefraDB currently supports a simple backup of the current data state in JSON format that can be used to seed a database or help with transitioning from one DefraDB version to another.

 To backup the data, run the following command:
 ```shell